jsrjaganatha/renci-website/src/content/news/blog/2018/06/04_strategies-for-hiring-and-maintaining-a-diverse-data-scientists-workforce/index.md

 For those interested in learning more about issues related to diversity and inclusion, the 2018 Diversity & Inclusion Conference will be held August 9 at the Brier Creek Country Club in Raleigh, NC.
 The conference, titled _Inclusive Excellence and the Urgency of Now_, will include sessions on best practices for understanding bias in the hiring process, retention strategies, panel discussions (women, millennials and CEO), and a session aimed at driving inclusion in membership organizations.

-For more information and to register for the conference, check out the [2018 Diversity & Inclusion Conference website](https://diversityhrsolutions.com/inclusive-excellence-conference/#speakers).
+For more information and to register for the conference, check out the [Diversity & Inclusion Conference website](https://diversityhrsolutions.com/).

 _—Karen Green_